steingate305/steingate/home.md

-## Developer / Tinkerer / Absurdist
+## Developer / Tinkerer / Absurdist d

 I am a hobbyist software developer and a tinkerer.